zackartz/nixos-dots/README.md

 Grab the [nixos iso](https://nixos.org/download/) and install nixos on to your computer using the graphical installer.

+> [!WARNING]
+> You can choose whatever desktop environment you want, but make sure the username you choose is the one you will want to continue with!

 > [!TIP]
 > You can use [nixos anywhere](https://github.com/nix-community/nixos-anywhere) to install your config to other systems (or like, a server) via ssh once you have your desktop installed :)